 Will the results of ear surgery last?

 Normally, the ears grow faster compared to other areas of the body and face, which is the reason why ear surgery can be done on younger patients with long-term outcomes.
-Dr. Canales and Dr. Furnas will examine the ears and then talk about what to expect along with how long the outcomes may last.
+Dr. Canales, Dr. Furnas, or Dr. Culbertson will examine the ears and then talk about what to expect along with how long the outcomes may last.
 While the body and face can change dramatically from gravity and age, the impact on the ears is usually minimal.
 In the event there are significant modifications to your ears because of an injury, another surgery could be done.

 How old should my child be to consider otoplasty?

 Typically, kids about 5 – 6 years old are great candidates for ear surgery.
 Although the ear is generally fully grown, the tissue and cartilage are still malleable, which makes it easy to change.
 This age is also great as it’s before they begin school or early in their schooling so that they can avoid teasing from their classmates.
-Even though a lot of ear surgery patients are young children, Dr. Canales and Dr. Furnas also perform otoplasty on adults.
+Even though a lot of ear surgery patients are young children, Dr. Canales, Dr. Furnas, or Dr. Culbertson also perform otoplasty on adults.

 Do I need to have both ears done or just one?

 The most common problems, such as ears that are oversized or stick out, occur in both ears, which means both will need to be fixed.
-During ear surgery, Dr. Canales or Dr. Furnas will adjust both ears to make them as symmetrical as possible.
+During ear surgery, Dr. Canales, Dr. Furnas, or Dr. Culbertson will adjust both ears to make them as symmetrical as possible.
 However, if just one ear has to be altered, the shape and size will be adjusted to mirror the untreated ear.
 When they create your surgical plan, they will tell you if one or both ears need to be corrected.

 What about fixing stretched or torn earlobes?